front-end-foundations/8-components/readme.md

 }
 ```

-Git add, commit, merge and push the branch to deloy the changes.
+Git add, commit, merge and push the branch to deploy the changes.

 ```sh
 $ git add .